KonstantinIV/android-linux-system-app/README.md

 # android-linux-system-app
+Made as a school final project, mobile app that allows to monitor linux system.
 # Needs a lot of optimization and code refactoring

 Gets stats from linux server and displays them on phone